jszhn/ps2-interface/README.md

 This is an active work in progress!
 The SV interface isn't finished, nor is the embedded C/Nios code.

 ### Credits
+* Nios II control register access functions are derived and modified from Altera's documentation for the DE1-SoC.
-The graphics utilties in the demo are largely from this great [VGA API for the DE1-SoC](https://github.com/nbiancolin/DE1SOC-VideoApi) written by Nick Biancolin.
+* Graphics utilities in the demo are from this great [VGA API for the DE1-SoC](https://github.com/nbiancolin/DE1SOC-VideoApi) written by Nick Biancolin.
 Check it out!